navarroaxel/navarroaxel.github.io/blog/nodejs-corepack.md

 ## Docker images

-At the moment, the official Node.js images in Docker comes with `npm` and `yarn` preinstalled, but this may change in a near future. (no more `npm` and `yarn` preinstalled in the Docker image is possible! 🤯)
+At the moment, the official Node.js images in Docker comes with `npm` and `yarn` preinstalled, but this may change in the near future. (no more `npm` and `yarn` preinstalled in the Docker image is possible! 🤯)

 Previously, if you use `pnpm` in a Dockerfile you need to install it using `npm` or `curl`: